 Prostate Cancer Treatment

-A diagnosis of Prostate cancer usually causes a great deal of anxiety and concern.
-Making the right decision about the best option for treatment can be difficult.
+A diagnosis of Prostate cancer usually causes a great deal of anxiety and concern, and making the right decision about the best option for treatment can be difficult.

 There are several issues to consider: